 Defined as a negative consequence that occurs following some behavior, is another issue in many workplaces.

-We are not talking “public disgrace” here or corporeal punishment; we are more often talking about little comments or perceived slights or the threat of negative consequences that could occur in response to behaviors.
+We are not talking about “public disgrace” here or corporeal punishment; we are more often talking about little comments, perceived slights, or the threat of negative consequences that could occur in response to behaviors.

 Punishment – commonly referred to as aversive control – will generate Compliance Behavior, or what I consider a manager’s worst nightmare!

 When leaders are strictly following policies, procedures, rules, and regulations, they will not be productive.

 There are situations like safety where strict compliance is important, but less so for customer service, manufacturing, or similar kinds of activities.